blackjack2015/blackjack2015.github.io/_pages/about.md

 Qiang Wang is currently a Assistant Professor at Department of Computer Science and Technology, Harbin Institute of Technology (Shenzhen).
 Before that, he was a Research Assistant Professor at Department of Computer Science, Hong Kong Baptist University and a Senior Engineer at Tencent (Shenzhen).
 He received his B.E. degree from South China University of Technology in 2014, and his Ph.D. degree at Department of Computer Science, Hong Kong Baptist University, under supervision of [Prof. X.-W Chu](https://www.comp.hkbu.edu.hk/~chxw/), in 2020.
 His research interests include General Purpose GPU Computing, Distributed Computing, and Deep Learning Systems.
 He is a recipient of Hong Kong PhD Fellowship.

 ## News
++ \[August 2022\] The paper “SphereDepth: Panorama Depth Estimation from Spherical Domain” has been accepted by 3DV 2022.
++ \[August 2022\] The paper “Scale-Consistent Fusion: from Heterogeneous Local Sampling to Global Immersive Rendering” has been accepted by TIP.
 + \[July 2022\] The paper “EASNet:Searching Elastic and Accurate Network Architecture for Stereo Matching” has been accepted by ECCV 2022.
 + \[May 2022\] The paper “Energy-aware Non-preemptive Task Scheduling with Deadline Constraint in DVFS-enabled Heterogeneous Clusters” has been accepted by IEEE TPDS.
 + \[April 2022\] The paper “Energy-efficient Online Scheduling of Transformer Inference Services on GPU Servers” has been accepted by IEEE Transactions on Green Communications and Networking (TGCN).